-For the years ended December 31, 2018 and 2017, respectively, the annual money-weighted rate of return on Plan investments, net of investment expense, was -3.95% and 15.30%.
+For the year ended December 31, 2019, the annual money-weighted rate of return on Plan investments, net of investment expense, was 17.1%.
 The money-weighted rate of return considers the changing amounts actually invested during a period and weights the amount of pension plan investments by the proportion of time they are available to earn a return during that period.
 External cash flows are determined on a monthly basis and are assumed to occur at the end of each month.
 External cash inflows are netted with external cash outflows, resulting in a net external cash flow in each month.
 The money-weighted rate of return is calculated net of investment expenses.